Active power filter: Common applications

 shunt active power filter, which is connected in parallel with the electrical system at the point of common coupling (PCC).
 Its main function is to mitigate load current harmonics supplied by the power supply.
 Shunt APFs can also compensate for reactive power and balance three-phase currents.
 They draw a limited current from the network to compensate for their own losses and to provide the necessary harmonic compensation current.
 For systems that require higher current compensation, multiple shunt APFs can be connected in parallel.

 A variety of control strategies have been proposed for shunt APFs, including hysteresis control, deadbeat control, and proportional-integral (PI) control.
+Another common basis for three-phase APF control is instantaneous active and reactive power theory, also called p-q theory, introduced by Hirofumi Akagi, Yoshihira Kanazawa, and Akira Nabae in work on switching-device compensators.
 However, many of these conventional methods have limitations.
 For example, hysteresis control can lead to high switching stress and power losses due to its changing switching frequency, while PI and deadbeat controllers can be inaccurate in complex harmonic conditions or sensitive to inaccurate parameters, respectively.
 As a result, researchers have been exploring alternative methods, such as those that use artificial neural networks (ANNs), which can control a system without needing a precise mathematical model.
 The mimetic neural network approach is one such strategy, where an ANN learns to mimic the behavior of a classic controller, and once trained, the classic controller can be removed.